Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Method

-\subsubsection{$S^2NO$-based FWI}
+\subsection{$S^2NO$-based FWI}

-The PDE constrained optimization problem defined by Equation (x) is typically addressed with gradient-based optimizers, where the adjoint method is a common approach for computing the gradient.
+The PDE-constrained optimization problem in \eqref{eq:fwi} is typically solved using gradient-based methods with adjoint-based gradient computation.
 Using the method of Lagrange multipliers, the constrained optimization problem can be reformulated as an unconstrained form: